rajarathna123/AatmaaniProject/README.md

 Abstract:
 ----------
-* Documentation and information systems are needed in all phases of the development of a software product: from the user requirements phase, through design and implementation, until delivery and maintenance of the product.
+* Documentation and information systems are needed in all phases of the development of a software product from the user requirements phase, through design and implementation, until delivery and maintenance of the product.
 For this reason documentation should be designed, managed,produced, published and maintained.

 Introduction:
 ----------------